 Individuals requesting assistance with tobacco cessation services will be referred to NDQuits, the North Dakota Department of Health multi-media tobacco cessation program.
+This is a free cessation service provided to citizens of North Dakota.

-Board Policy FFD - Carrying Weapons
+Board Policy FFD - Weapons

 - Firearm is defined in accordance with 18 U.S.C.
-921. - School property is defined in NDCC 15.1-19-10 (6)(b) as all land within the perimeter of the school site and all school buildings, structures, facilities, and school vehicles, whether owned or leased by the District, and the site of any school-sponsored event or activity. - Weapon includes, but is not limited any knife, razor, ice pick, explosive, smoke bomb, incendiary device, firearm, slingshot, bludgeon, brass knuckles or artificial knuckles of any kind, or any object that can reasonably be considered a weapon, dangerous instrument, or look alike. - Any dangerous weapon as defined by NDCC 62.1-01-01 - Any device designed to stun through use of voltage whether through direct contact or through a projectile

-- Any firearm look alike or dangerous weapon look alike brought on school property with the intent to threaten or intimidate - Any other object that a student used, attempted to use, or intended to use to threaten or intimidate, cause destruction to property, or to cause injury to self or others - Spray or aerosol containing ortho-chlorobenzamalonitrile or other irritating agent intended for use in the defense of an individual
+921. - School property is defined in NDCC 15.1-19-10 (6)(b) as all land within the perimeter of the school site and all school buildings, structures, facilities, and school vehicles, whether owned or leased by the District, and the site of any school-sponsored event or activity. - Weapon includes, but is not limited: - Any dangerous weapon as defined by NDCC 62.1-01-01 - Any device designed to stun through use of voltage whether through direct contact or through a projectile - Any firearm look alike or dangerous weapon look alike brought on school property with the intent to threaten or intimidate - Any other object that a student used, attempted to use, or intended to use to threaten or intimidate, cause destruction to property, or to cause injury to self or others - Spray or aerosol containing ortho-chlorobenzamalonitrile or other irritating agent intended for use in the defense of an individual